xuwang/coreos-docker-dev/README.md

     sudo systemctl start skydns.service

-Private registry should also be started automatically, again use systemctl command to rerify:
+Private registry should also be started automatically, again use the systemctl command to verity:

     systemctl status registry

-The skydns and reigstry are two systemd units configured in cluster's cloud-init.
+The skydns and reigstry are two systemd units configured in the cluster's cloud-init.
 Once these two services are ready, you can start other services.

+Registry container registers itself as 'registry.docker.local' in skydns.

 ### Start service units

-Units are locaged under share/apps/<service>/units directory.
+Units are located under share/apps/<service>/units directory.
 In general, you can start a service like so:

     cd share/apps/<service>/units
     fleetctl start <name>.service

-For example, to start private registry:
+For example, to start redis server:

     cd share/apps/redish/units
     fleetctl start redis.service

+When service is ready, it registers as 'redis.docker.local' in skydns.

 To check status of fleet units: